 Heat 2 tablespoons of butter or olive oil in a saucepan.
 When good and hot, add the rice and Porcini slices.
 (For first-time risotto makers, set your clock for 20 minutes.)
 Stir and cook for approximately 1 minute on medium heat.
 Add the white wine.
 Stir and simmer until almost all the liquid has been absorbed.
 Add 1 cup of stock.
 Simmer and stir until the stock is absorbed.
 Repeat this process, using all of the stock.
 When the stock is almost all absorbed, add the remaining 2 tablespoons of butter or oil and 2 tablespoons of grated cheese.
 Mix briskly 1 minute, then turn off the heat.
 Test the rice by biting or slicing open a few grains.
 It should be al dente, soft going to firm with a pinprick of white in the center.
 Add 1 teaspoon or more of Porcini oil and serve immediately.
 Buon appetito!

-Note: You can buy dried Porcini mushrooms in most Italian markets and specialty stores.
-You may also order Porcini mushrooms, dried and/or sliced, Porcini powder and Porcini oil from Gourmet Mushroom Inc.
+Note: You can buy Porcini mushroom products in most Italian markets and specialty stores.
+You may also order from Gourmet Mushroom Inc.

-Malcolm Clark grows wonderful, exotic edible and medicinal mushrooms.
+Malcolm grows wonderful, exotic edible and medicinal mushrooms.
 A biologist and world-renowned mycologist, Malcolm introduced the Shiitake mushroom to North America.
 Today Malcolm and his partners at Gourmet Mushroom Inc. grow more varieties of mushrooms than anyone else in the world.
-"We take great pride in being pioneers in exotic mushroom cultivation," Malcolm says.

 Malcolm's beautiful mushrooms are prized by chefs in the finest restaurants, all over the world.
 A dedicated gourmet himself, Malcolm adeptly captures the delicate flavors of fragile fungi, and he suggests cooking techniques for the varieties he cultivates and sells.